-- 2.1 The licensee shall establish a process to ensure that all permanent and temporary modifications are properly designed, reviewed, controlled, and implemented, and that all relevant safety requirements are met. - 2.2 For modifications to SSC, this process shall include the following: - o Reason and justification for modification; - o Design; - o Safety assessment; - o Updating plant documentation and training; - o Fabrication, installation and testing; and - Commissioning the modification.
+- 2.1 The licensee shall establish a process to ensure that all permanent and temporary modifications are properly designed, reviewed, controlled, and implemented, and that all relevant safety requirements are met.

+- 2.2 For modifications to SSC, this process shall include the following:

+- Reason and justification for modification;

+- Design;

+- Safety assessment;

+- Updating plant documentation and training;

+- Fabrication, installation and testing; and

+- Commissioning the modification.